zakattack9/cse360-final-project/README.md

 ### Implementation Diagram
 ![diagram](./diagram.png?raw=true "Implementation Diagram")
-- as of now, we will not be creating the `Student` decorator classes
+As of now, we will not be creating the `Student` decorator classes